Raghavendra-vaidya/api-suite/README.md

 ---
 Pre-requisites:
 * Java 1.8 or higher is required to installed in the system.
-* Maven should be installed locally or any IDE with maven plugin should be installed.
+* Maven and gradle should be installed locally or any IDE with maven plugin should be installed.

 ---
 How to run: